learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 ```

 In your terminal, if you are in a directory with the above `package.json` file
 present, running `npm test` will return "hot dog."
-This lesson actually does include this `package.json` file, so try it for yourself!
+This lesson actually does
+include this `package.json` file, so try it for yourself!

+This works because the command `npm test` is saying: "Hey npm, look in
+`package.json` and find the script with the name of 'test', then execute its
+value in the terminal."

 Having this file present also means it is possible to install additional packages.
 There is one dependency already included: